This historical account of Grand Lake Audubon Society was written by charter member Ken Adams and appeared in the club newsletter in the fall of 1992.

 After 2 years of being President (the President is elected for a single 2-year term) I took over and last year Carrie Smith was elected.
 Our VP, after me. was Genny Seibert and last year Ellie Womack was elected.
 Our other Treasurers included Dr. Eve Cohn. and presently Genny Seibert.
 Our Secretary's included Genny Seibert and presently Beverly Haeberle.

 One funny note is that at the end of Dr. Bland term.
-I round out that he was not even a member of NAS or our chapter.
+I found out that he was not even a member of NAS or our chapter.
 Very quickly we got a new member.

 The middle of our first year saw the formation of the Oklahoma Audubon Council (OAC), a coalition of Audubon chapters in the state.
 Our first representatives were Dr. Bland and myself.
 We have been well represented on the board as I was elected the first secretary and after 3 years, I became the Chairperson.
 I am just finishing my last term of that office.
 (For the last 2 1/2 years.
 I've been the only person going.
 So if someone else would like to help represent our chapter, please let me know.)
 Starting our second year, I wanted a brochure so we could do more "advertising" of our chapter.
 I looked at about 15 different brochures and came up with our present format and design.